mperzl/ganglia-mod_ibmpower/README.md

 **Return type:** `GANGLIA_VALUE_STRING`

 * This metric returns the version string as provided by the AIX command `oslevel`.
-* Since AIX V5.3 Technology Level 04 the oslevel command has an additional switch “`-s`”.
+* Since AIX V5.3 Technology Level 04 the oslevel command has an additional switch `-s`.
 First, we try to run `oslevel -s` and if that fails then we try to run `oslevel -r`.
 * This metric is retrieved only once and then “cached” for subsequential calls.
 * If `oslevel` return an error code an appropriate error message is returned.